Haroenv/Toledo/readme.md

 # Serverside Webscripten 2: Project

+> The technology stack in this project is chosen by the exercise; not by myself

 # Setting it up

 Fill in the `.env` with an app key, your mailgun settings